Table of Contents

 Epidemiology of Gestational Trophoblastic Disease

-Previous history of a molar pregnancy puts the patient at a 10-times higher risk of developing a recurrent GTD.
-For unknown reasons, decreased animal fat intake has been associated with a higher risk of GTD.
+- A past history of molar pregnancy puts the patient at a 10-times higher risk of developing a recurrent GTD

-History of previous spontaneous abortions and infertility also increase the risk of GTD.
+- A history of previous spontaneous abortions and infertility

 Pathophysiology of Gestational Trophoblastic Disease

-The most common form of GTD is molar pregnancy which is further subdivided into complete or partial mole.
-This distinction is based on gross pathology, histopathology and karyotyping.
+Molar pregnancies are divided into complete and partial moles.
+This distinction is based on gross pathology, histopathology, and karyotyping.

-Complete molar pregnancy occurs when an ovum that is anuclear gets fertilized by either one sperm giving the solely paternal 46XX karyotype or by two sperms giving the less common 46XY karyotype.
-Other features of complete moral pregnancy are described in table 1.
+Complete moles are diploid in nature and paternal in origin.
+They are formed when an ’empty’ anuclear ovum gets fertilized, either by one sperm, giving the solely paternal 46XX karyotype, or by two sperms, giving the less common 46XY karyotype.
+They do not contain fetal tissue.
+Other features of complete moral pregnancy are described in Table 1.